sohaibqasem/linux-create-cxx-project/README.md

 ./<App Name>
 ```
 * To add library-static to the project
-  * copy the folder of the library to the Include dir
+  * copy the folder of the library [as source code] to the Include dir
   * Make sure the name of the library is the same of the file inside it
   ```
   cd scripts
-  add-libaray-static.sh <lib-name> --for static libaray [as source code] add-libaray-dynamic.sh <lib-name> --for static libaray [as binary file]
+  add-libaray-static.sh <lib-name> --for static libaray
   ```
   * Then run start script